jaeteekae/DelayedTwitter/README.md

 ...
 ```
 ### Merge Speed
 The `merge_speed` option creates a `<compression_algo>_speed.csv` file for every distinct compression algorithm found in the `analysis` folder.
-The file lists the compression speed (MB/s) achieved for every individual JSON file in `downloaded_tweets` at each level of compression.
+The file lists the compression speed (MBps) achieved for every individual JSON file in `downloaded_tweets` at each level of compression.
 For example, a `zstandard_speed.csv` file might look like:
 ```
 Twitter Handle,Level 4,Level 7,Level 9